(Correct as at Wed 10 November)

 Are things going to change before my event?

-As the situation with COVID-19 continues to change, we need to adapt our procedures in line with this.
+As the situation with COVID-19 continues to change, and the UK Government consider the mitigations necessary this Winter, we need to adapt our procedures and (if required to) our entry requirements in line with this.
 This means that event information is subject to last minute changes so we would advise that you check this page prior to visiting the venue.

 Thank you for your patience and understanding as we continue to work really hard to safely bring events back again.